 Late Renewal Fee (UK £2.00, Eur £3.00, RoW £4.00)

-If you are late sending in your membership renewal and miss the bulk distribution process of your next journal, the Society incurs extra expense because of the difference in cost between sending you your copy by ordinary mail as opposed to our distribution contract with Royal Mail.
-With the cost of reminders added in, it was calculated that the annual cost incurred in servicing late renewers was approaching £1,000 and rising.
+If you are late sending in your membership renewal and miss the distribution process for your next journal, it takes additional time to deal with the matter and, where applicable, incurs extra expense to send out hard copies by ordinary mail as opposed to our distribution contract with Royal Mail.
+Also to be considered is the time involved with, and again where applicable, the cost of reminders.

-The Committee therefore agreed to the re-introduction of a Late Renewal Fee.
+It was calculated at the time that the annual cost incurred in servicing late renewers was approaching £1,000 and rising, and the Committee therefore agreed to the re-introduction of a Late Renewal Fee.
 This is due in respect of any renewal which misses the next journal distribution process as outlined above.
-However, in order to avoid administration difficulties, the difference this time is that the fee will be optional, but, if not paid, will result in the reduction by one month of the member’s next membership period.
+However, in order to avoid administration difficulties, the difference this time is that the fee will be optional, but, if not paid, will result in the reduction by two months of the member’s next membership period.

 The fee was re-introduced with effect from the distribution of Journal 2/13.
 If you require further clarification of the foregoing, please contact the Membership Secretary.
 In the meantime, if your renewal is submitted promptly, you will not be affected, so don’t delay!